Women Ae Hungrier Because of Gender Inequality

 Women are often primary shoppers and cooks.
 WFP delivers e-cards that allow them to purchase groceries, so women in crisis can be reached faster and more efficiently.

-Donate to help deliver food to women and girls who are more vulnerable to hunger.
+Give to help deliver food to women and other vulnerable people in crisis situations.